bigelod/SixDOFinator_MinimalProject/README.md

-# SixDOFinator_MinimalProject
+# SixDOFinator - Minimal Starting Project
-The bare minimum starting point to make your own WinlatorXR powered projects with
+More to come soon